 Here are five places where you can find eligible jobs for your second-year visa – and have fun doing it.

 Winter can mean cold weather – but not in Cairns.
 Australia’s most famous tropical city is not only a fantastic base for exploring the dramatic beauty of the Great Barrier Reef, but offers plenty of adventures, including white-water rafting, sky diving and explorations through the lush Daintree Rainforest.
 With its warm weather, it’s a great place to go fruit-picking, and the main crop around here is bananas.
 Harvested year-round, there’s generally plenty of work to be had here.
-Expect to earn about AUD $24 an hour.

 Australia’s northernmost capital is well worth getting to know.
 Walk along Darwin’s main strip, Mitchell Street and the first thing you’ll notice is all the outdoor bars, which overflow with people from around the world.
 There is also lots of affordable backpacker accommodation in the centre of town.

 If you’re interested in working in tourism or travel, there is plenty of work available during the dry season (April to October), ranging from working as a casino croupier to pouring beers at one of the friendly pubs.
-Rates for hospitality work start at about AUD $19 an hour.

 There’s also plenty to do in Darwin while you’re here.
 The popular Mindil Beach Sunset Market is famous for its array of exotic foods, while you can get close to some of the Northern Territory’s scariest residents at Crocosaurus Cove.
 Darwin is also the jumping off point for exploring some of the Northern Territory’s most famous places, including Kakadu National Park, Litchfield National Park and Nitmiluk National Park.